fpom/hrm/README.md

 # Minimalist Human Resource Machine implementation

-This is a Python interpreter for [Human Resource Machine](http://tomorrowcorporation.com/humanresourcemachine) from [Tomorrow Corporation](http://tomorrowcorporation.com).
+This is a Python interpreter for programs from the [Human Resource Machine](http://tomorrowcorporation.com/humanresourcemachine) game from [Tomorrow Corporation](http://tomorrowcorporation.com).
-From the game, one may copy/paste the source code that is edited visually.
+Within the game, one may copy/paste the source code that is edited visually.
 This library features a parser for this code, an interpreter, and a translator into TikZ pictures to be included in LaTeX.

 ```pycon